axodotdev/cargo-dist/book/src/reference/config.md

 By default all runs of `cargo-dist` will be trying to handle all platforms specified here at once.
 If you specify `--target=...` on the CLI this will focus the run to only those platforms.
 As discussed in [concepts][], this cannot be used to specify platforms that are not listed in `metadata.dist`, to ensure different runs agree on the maximum set of platforms.

+### vendor-workflow-deps

+> since 0.15.0

+Example: `vendor-workflow-deps = true`

+When enabled, `cargo dist init` will copy the complete source of (almost) all external GitHub actions into your git repository at `.github/actions` and configure your release workflow to use the local copies instead of the external copies.
+This feature is intended for users with specific restricted security contexts who want to ensure they're using known versions of actions without fetching them from third party repositories.

+The only action that won't be vendored is `actions/checkout`; we still need to call this external action to obtain a checkout of your source code in order to be able to access the other vendored actions.

+At the time of writing, the vendored repositories contain approximately 750,000 lines of text.

 ### unix-archive

 > since 0.0.5